Verssae/NeuroJIT/README.md

 ## Installation

-Currently, you can install `hcc_cal` via a binary file.
-Download [hcc_cal-0.1.0-py3-none-any.whl](dist) to your project and install it using pip wheel.
+Currently, you can install `hcc_cal` via a .whl file.
+Download [hcc_cal-0.1.0-py3-none-any.whl](dist/hcc_cal-0.1.0-py3-none-any.whl) to your project and install it using pip wheel.

 ```bash
 $ pip install hcc_cal-0.1.0-py3-none-any.whl